kjspring/stress-detection-wearable-devices/README.md

   - Electrodermal Activity (EDA)
   - Temperature (TEMP)

+#### Feature Selection
+* Only EDA collected from the wrist was used to train the models.

 ### Labels

 The dataset includes labels indicating the stress level of the subjects during the experiment.
 The labels are as follows: